sigma-epsilon/sigmaepsilon.solid.material/README.md

 * Fitting of failure models to observed data.
 * NumPy-compilant data classes to handle stiffness, strains and stresses.
 * Fast and efficient code with GPU support.
+* Tight integration with popular Python libraries such as NumPy, SciPy, xarray, etc.

 ## Documentation